HackSocNotts/hacksocnotts.github.io/content/events/2025-11-25-lightning-talks.md

 The evening is not limited to tech, last year we had talks on type theory, FNAF lore, and actual lightning!

-If you'd like to give a talk - please get in touch via this [form: ](https://forms.cloud.microsoft/e/Q5Qkmaichu).
+If you'd like to give a talk - please get in touch via this [form.](https://forms.cloud.microsoft/e/Q5Qkmaichu)

 Please note if you do: you have the option to bring slides - but you don't have to!